worldpeaceenginelabs/CLOUD-ATLAS.OS/README.md

+Project begin was 2017

+## License & Attribution

+This project is licensed under the **AGPL v3.0** (see https://github.com/worldpeaceenginelabs/CLOUD-ATLAS.OS?tab=AGPL-3.0-1-ov-file).

+"Cloud Atlas OS" is a trademark of **Boris Kowalczuk**.
+While the code is open source, the name and branding are protected.

+If you fork or derive from this project, you must:
+1. Use a different project name and branding
+2. Clearly state: "Based on Cloud Atlas OS by Boris Kowalczuk"
+3. Link back to this original repository: https://github.com/worldpeaceenginelabs/CLOUD-ATLAS.OS

+Cloud Atlas OS™ © Boris Kowalczuk.
+All rights reserved regarding trademarks.
+<br><br><br>

 ![image](https://github.com/user-attachments/assets/5175f1c7-95a1-4f11-9857-c48e40f70a58)

 # You never change things by fighting the existing reality.
 To change something, build a new model that makes the existing model obsolete. _Buckminster Fuller_